microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ### Running the full metagenomic workflow

-In this example, we will run the interleaved FASTQ file for SRR7877884, which is available in the public data folder in NMDC EDGE file section options and [online](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int.fastq.gz).
+In this example, we will run the interleaved FASTQ file for Zymobiomics mock-community DNA control ([SRR7877884](https://www.ncbi.nlm.nih.gov/sra/SRX4716743)), which is available in the public data folder in NMDC EDGE file section options and [online](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int.fastq.gz).
 Note that this is a larger file at 3.65 GB.
 A smaller option (10% subset of SRR7877884) is available at 367.25 MB both in the public data folder (as `SRR7877884-int-0.1.fastq.gz`) and online as a [URL](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz).
 To copy the file URLs, right click (CTRL+Left Click on Mac) and select "Copy Link".

 !["Run Multiple Workflows" submission page with bubbles labeled 1 through 7 pointing at different clickable buttons and typeable fields](../_static/images/howto_guides/workflows/metaG/03102025_run_metag.png)